Beverly Hills Chihuahua: Production

-Chloe was named after writer Analisa LaBianco's dog, a 4-year-old Chihuahua.
+Chloe was named after writer Analisa LaBianco's dog, a 4-year-old Chihuahua puppy.

 Visual effects

 The Cinesite studio used their specially developed pipeline for creating digital muzzle replacements, animated the many talking dogs.
 The in-house visual effects supervisor was Matt Johnson, and the animation supervisor was Alexander Williams.
 The chihuahua regularly changes throughout the film.
 Tippett Studio was also used for the visual effects and helped with Manuel and Chico.

 Music

 The film score was written by composer Heitor Pereira, who recorded the score with the Hollywood Studio Symphony at the Eastwood Scoring Stage at Warner Bros.

 Reception

 Critical reception

 Beverly Hills Chihuahua received mixed reviews from critics.
-As of April 2025, the film holds a 40% approval rating on Rotten Tomatoes, based on 99 reviews with an average rating of 5.1 out of 10.
+As of April 2025, the film holds a 41% approval rating on Rotten Tomatoes, based on 98 reviews, with an average rating of 5.1 out of 10.
 The site's critical consensus reads: "Despite hitting some sweet notes, Beverly Hills Chihuahua is little more than disposable family entertainment".
-On Metacritic, the film has a score of 41 out of 100 based on 22 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a score of 41 out of 100 based on 22 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Mark Olsen of the Los Angeles Times wrote in his review: "One could try to overlook the film's view of Mexico as an either-or land of resort poshness and street-level poverty, chiefly populated by criminals and hustlers of all stripes, except that view forms the entire film, driving the narrative impulse by which the spoiled puppy makes her journey".
 Olsen also wrote: "Think of it as the Paris Hilton Complex, that idea of young people as little princesses and princes who get what they want, and what they want is easy pickings and a life without engagement".
 Walter Addiego of the San Francisco Chronicle gave a positive review, writing that "the film combines the themes of dignity and empowerment – 'We are tiny, but we are mighty', says the leader of a vast Chihuahua pack – with a story of a spoiled rich canine who learns not to be so high and mighty, the film hits all the typical Disney notes.
 There's even a politically correct message at the end advising would-be dog adopters to make sure they know what they're getting into".